-- Regularly update software, programs, and applications to ensure that your apps are current, with the latest protections from new vulnerabilities.
+- Regularly update software, programmes, and applications to ensure that your apps are current, with the latest protections from new vulnerabilities.

-If you believe that your organization has been affected by this campaign, visit this page for the available Trend Micro solutions that can help detect and mitigate any risks from this campaign.
+If you believe that your organisation has been affected by this campaign, visit this page for the available Trend Micro solutions that can help detect and mitigate any risks from this campaign.